SaintableT/GeoProject/README.md

-# GeoProject
+# shrink-wrap

 This project is still in progress.

 Contributors:
-Charles Wiseman, Taylor Saintable, David Lombardi, James Petrillo
+Charles Wiseman, Nate Derbinsky, Taylor Saintable, David Lombardi, James Petrillo

 A module written in node.js used for spatial data.
 QGIS is required to view the spatial data.